kosmikgirl/afs-test/README.md

 ### Style the transferRow.vue component
-Rework the style for this component, using this design: https://i.pinimg.com/736x/29/bc/e5/29bce59f6cdf71eb840d939ba05deff1--best-ui-design-app-ui-design.jpg
+Rework the style for this component, using this design: https://i.pinimg.com/736x/29/bc/e5/29bce59f6cdf71eb840d939ba05deff1--best-ui-design-app-ui-design.jpg If you for whatever reason do not have a similar result to the image, please let us know when you send in the work.

 ### Fix the update transfers button
 Something is going wrong with this button, fix it and explain why it broke in the comments.